ArtisanCode/artisancode.github.io/_posts/2014-04-19-integrating-windsor-castle-web-api.md

 #### Example Castle Dependency Resolver

-The code required for the Castle Dependency Resolver can be found within the Artisan Code GitHub repository:&nbsp;[WebApiCastleIntegration/WebApiCastleIntegration/Infrastructure/CastleDependencyResolver.cs][6] [csharp] using Castle.MicroKernel;
+The code required for the Castle Dependency Resolver can be found within the Artisan Code GitHub repository:&nbsp;[WebApiCastleIntegration/WebApiCastleIntegration/Infrastructure/CastleDependencyResolver.cs][6] {% highlight ruby %} using Castle.MicroKernel;

 using Castle.Windsor;
 using System;
 using System.Collections.Generic;
 using System.Diagnostics;
 using System.Linq;
 using System.Web.Http.Dependencies;
 using IDependencyResolver = System.Web.Http.Dependencies.IDependencyResolver;</p>
 namespace WebApiCastleIntegration.Infrastructure
 {
 [DebuggerStepThrough] public class CastleDependencyResolver : IDependencyResolver